-Dust mites are one of the most common contributors to poor indoor air quality.
+Dust mites are one of the most common contributors to poor indoor air.
 These are microscopic creatures that are particularly common in humid and coastal parts of Australia.

 They often live in bedding, carpets, upholstered furniture, clothing and are one of the most common allergen triggers for asthma.
 Be sure to clean these items regularly to help remove dust mites from your home.
 A few tips:

 ● Open your curtains and windows and air out your home regularly